This is a first car buyer's guide for teens and adults. The adults

 at high speeds and joining the adult world of maturity and accepting

-car that fits one's budget, lifestyle, insurance needs,
+fits one's budget, lifestyle, insurance needs, credit history,

-teen makes loan payments or make regular monthly payments
+makes loan payments or make regular monthly payments on a gas

-a first car is a privilege and not a right.
-Parents and
+car is a privilege and not a right.
+Parents and teens should work

 Including in the rest of these first car pages are such guidelines